Chicken Noodle Soup

 Freeze the Leftovers!

-This recipe makes a big batch, so I always freeze about half of it for those days when I’m really under the weather.
+This recipe makes a big batch, so I always freeze about half of it for days when I’m really under the weather.
 A quick reheat in the microwave or in a pot and this soup instantly makes me feel better.
 To freeze this soup, first divide it into single portions, make sure it is chilled completely in the refrigerator, then transfer it to the freezer, for up to about three months.

 A ladle full of chicken noodle soup held over the pot.